-This tour is especially focused for Monastery and Monks highlighting with major Buddhist places nearby Kathmandu valley.
-Day Tours Nepal expert tour guide will briefly explain you about Nepal Monasteries, Monks, religion, and cultures this tour start 2 hrs drive from Kathmandu to Namo Buddha and then Pharping Monastery and at the end we will visit Boudhanath for candle lightening.
+This tour is especially focused on Monastery and Monks highlighting with major Buddhist places nearby Kathmandu valley.
+Day Tours Nepal expert tour guide will briefly explain you about Nepal Monasteries, Monks, religion, and cultures this tour start 2 hrs drive from Kathmandu to Namo Buddha and then Boudhanath Stupa for candle light.

 A long time in the past, many immeasurable eons ago, our teacher the perfect Buddha was practicing on the path of learning.
 Below is the story of how he was overcome with compassion when he saw a tigress tormented by starvation and offered his body to her without a moment’s hesitation.

 In the distant past, there lived in this world a king named Great Charioteer (Shingta Chenpo) who ruled over a small kingdom of some five thousand subjects.
 Due to the king’s accumulation of merit, all his subjects enjoyed happiness and well-being; rains came at the right time while crops and livestock flourished.
 The king had three sons: the oldest was named Great Sound (Dra Chenpo), the middle Great Deity (Lha Chenpo), and the youngest Great Being (Semchen Chenpo).
 Powerful in the martial arts and radiating confidence, the two elder sons always helped the king in governing the kingdom.
 From his earliest years, the youngest son, Great Being, was very bright and endowed with spontaneous kindness and compassion.
 He gave freely and generously to others as if to his only child. (source)